-Balance on 31 December 2021
+Balance on 31 December 2022

-Profit and loss account for the financial year ending 31 December 2021
+Profit and loss account for the financial year ending 31 December 2022

-Statement of recognised income and expense for the financial year ending 31 December 2021
+Statement of recognised income and expense for the financial year ending 31 December 2022

-Statement of changes in equity for the financial year ending 31 December 2021
+Statement of changes in equity for the financial year ending 31 December 2022

-Cash flow statement for the financial year ending 31 December 2021
+Cash flow statement for the financial year ending 31 December 2022

-Explanatory notes to the financial statements for the financial year ending 31 December 2021
+Explanatory notes to the financial statements for the financial year ending 31 December 2022

-1. Company activities
+1. Company's activity 7

-2. Basis of presentation of the financial statements
+2. Basis of presentation of the financial statements 7

-3. Exposure to risks associated with COVID-19
+3. Business evolution in the current economic context 9

-4. Distribution of profit
+4. Distribution of profit 9

-5. Valuation and registration rules11
+5. Valuation and registration rules 10

-6. Intangible assets 27
+6. Intangible fixed assets 25

-7. Tangible fixed assets
+7. Tangible fixed assets 27

-8. Leases
+8. Leases 28

-9. Investments in Group companies (long and short term)
+9. Investments in Group companies (long and short term) 29

-10. Financial investments
+10. Financial investments 31

-11. Inventory
+11. Inventory 33

-12. Equity and Own Funds
+12. Equity and Own Funds 33

-13. Provisions and contingencies
+13. Provisions and contingencies 35

-14. Amounts owed to credit institutions and other financial liabilities
+14. Amounts owed to credit institutions and other financial liabilities 35

-15. Public Administrations and Tax Situation
+15. Public Administrations and Tax Situation 36

-16. Balances with related parties 40
+16. Balances with related parties 38

-17. Income and expenses
+17. Income and expenses 40

-18. Transactions with related companies 43
+18. Transactions with related companies 42

-19. Remuneration and other benefits for the Board of Directors and Senior Management 45
+19. Remuneration and other benefits for the Board of Directors and Senior Management 44

-20. Information relating to conflicts of interest by the Directors
+20. Information relating to conflicts of interest by the Directors 45

-21. Environmental information
+21. Environmental information 45

-22. Other information
+22. Other information 45

-23. Subsequent events
+23. Subsequent events 47

+ANN NEX I